 Please bring an original or copy of your health insurance card.

-- What is the weather and climate like on Northwest Expedition?
+- What is the weather like on Northwest Expedition?

 - What are the arrival and departure airports for my child’s trip?

 You will need to arrange transportation for your child to and from Seattle-Tacoma International Airport (SEA) at trip start and trip end.
 We will provide more specific travel information once we have placed your child on a trip.

 - How often will my child have access to showers and laundry?

 Groups typically shower and do laundry once a week.

 Traveling as a large group goes a long way in preventing unwanted attention from wildlife.
 In addition, we hike in well-traveled areas and train all of our staff in backcountry skills and awareness.
 We instruct our leaders how to set up camp and store food in ways that reduce the chances of attracting wildlife, including bears.
 We’ll brief students on these routines at the start of the trip.
 Both of our leaders also carry bear spray in case of a bear encounter.

 - Please tell me about safety at Overland.